Save

 • Temperature tested to the EN13537 European standard for sleeping bags (excludes Ember quilts).

-With 42 sleeping bag variations across 16 different models, there is truly a Sea to Summit sleeping bag to suit every user on any adventure.
+With over 42 sleeping bag variations across 16 different models, there is truly a Sea to Summit sleeping bag to suit every user on any adventure.
 Based on our first impressions, we’ve summarised the range below and you can find all the juicy specifications by following the links through to our product pages.

 A man rugged up in Sea to Summit sleep gear on a sandy beach.